pablorangel82/ship-detector-classifier/readme.md

 # Environment Preparation

-## With CUDA Support

-- Install Python 3.10.11 and allow the installer to automatically set the "Python PATH."
+- Install Python 3.10.11 and allow the installer to automatically set the "Python PATH.";
-- Update NVIDIA® GPU drivers to version 450.80.02 or higher.
+- Update NVIDIA® GPU drivers to version 450.80.02 or higher if you wnat GPU support;
-- Execute the `create-env-gpu` script using your operating system shell.

-## Without CUDA Support

-- Install Python 3.10.11 and allow the installer to automatically set the "Python PATH."
-- Execute the `create-env-cpu` script using your operating system shell.
+- Execute the `create-env` script using your operating system shell.

 ---

 # Downloading and Building the Dataset

-- Run the Python script `_run_dataset.py_.` This process includes three steps: downloading, labeling, and viewing.
-To skip any of these steps, simply comment out the corresponding function call in `_run_dataset.py_.`
+- Run the Python script `_run_preparation.py_.` This process includes three steps: downloading, labeling, and viewing.
+To skip any of these steps, simply comment out the corresponding function call in `_run_preparation.py_.`
 - The script `dataset_config.py` contains all parameters.
 You can modify settings such as the download folder, dataset folder, and labeling parameters.
 - **Note**: Downloading the dataset requires significant storage space (approximately 1TB).
 To save space, you can automatically resize photos by setting the `_auto_resize_` parameter to `True` when calling the `download` function.
 - It is recommended to set the `_start_again_` parameter to `False.` If set to `True,` all previously downloaded data will be discarded.